dixondj/rest-countries-react-app/README.md

 To run the project locally

+1. git clone the project repo

-1.  npm install
+2.  npm install

-2. npm start
+3. npm start

 <br/>